jesyraf/jesyraf/README.md

-- 👋 Hi, I’m @jesyraf
-- 👀 I’m interested in Data Science, Psychology
-- 🌱 I’m currently learning Python and SQL
+I’m currently learning Python and SQL

-- 💞️ I’m looking to collaborate on Python and SQL projects
+Check out my Python and SQL Projects

-- 📫 How to reach me farysejaleksander@gmail.com
+📫 How to reach me farysejaleksander@gmail.com

 <!---
 jesyraf/jesyraf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.